awesomerank/awesomerank.github.io/lists/AchoArnold/discount-for-student-dev.md

 ## Web Hosting

   * [Digital Ocean](https://www.digitalocean.com) - Digital Ocean provides $50 in hosting credit for every student that signs up for the [Github Student Developer Pack](https://education.github.com/pack).
-  * [Gwiddle](https://gwiddle.co.uk) - Gwiddle provides hosting for 2 websites, 5 mail accounts, 4 MySQL DBs, 4 cron jobs, 1.5GB bandwidth, and 2GB diskspace free to verified students.
-Includes online control panel, custom and subdomain support, and free storage upgrades for sites that are "solely educational in nature."
-Supports externally purchased SSL certs for HTTPS (use [Let's Encrypt](https://letsencrypt.org) to get one free).
+  * [Gwiddle](https://gwiddle.co.uk) - Gwiddle provides hosting for 2 websites, 10 mail accounts, 4 MySQL DBs, and 3GB bandwidth and diskspace free to verified students.
+Includes online Plesk control panel and the ability to bring your own domain name.
+Supports free SSL certificates via [Let's Encrypt](https://letsencrypt.org).
   * [RoseHosting](https://www.rosehosting.com)  - RoseHosting offers a recurring 20% discount on all their [managed Linux VPS](https://www.rosehosting.com/linux-vps-hosting.html) and [Shared hosting plans](https://www.rosehosting.com/linux-shared-hosting.html) when paying monthly.
 Students can use the discount by applying the coupon code "STUDENT20".
 Valid for new customers only.
 Cannot be combined with any other offer.

 ## Design and Photo Editing